Storm threat shifts to East Coast after deadly tornadoes hit the South

 There were many such warnings! >300 by my count pic.twitter.com/tgymH8BZHY

 Wednesday began when a destructive tornado passed Springdale, Ark., sending seven people to the hospital, according to the ABC affiliate in Fort Smith, Ark.
 Significant damage was done to a local elementary school.
-The Weather Service tweeted that it found damage consistent with an EF3 tornado on the 0 to 5 scale for intensity.
+The Weather Service tweeted that it found damage consistent with an EF3 tornado on the 0-to-5 scale for intensity.

 Here is the approximate path of the Johnson/Springdale AR tornado that we surveyed today. #arwx pic.twitter.com/ThBFKDFhly— NWS Tulsa (@NWStulsa) March 31, 2022